vancexu/vancexu.github.io/_posts/2015-07-13-algorithm-union-find.markdown

 date:   2015-07-13
 tags: [mooc, algorithm]
 ---
 This post introduces a simple data structure called **Union Find**.
+If you wonder how Facebook/LinkedIn know whether people A and B may know each other through some common friends, you can figure it out by reading on :)

 ## Problem: Dynamic Connectivity
 Given a set of N objects, we want to: